slowdivePTG/ASASSN-14ko/TDE.md

 ## Crossing the Tidal Radius

-- Tidal Radius $r_T$
+- Tidal Radius $r_\text T$

-  Essentially, $r_T$ is the distance from the hole at which $M_h/ r^3$ equals the mean internal density of the passing star.
-Here $M_h$ is the mass of the BH.
+  Essentially, $r_\text T$ is the distance from the hole at which $M_\text H/ r^3$ equals the mean internal density of the passing star.
+Here $M_\text H$ is the mass of the BH.
   $$
-  r_T=r_*\left(\frac{M_h}{M_*}\right)^{1/3}
+  r_\text T=r_*\left(\frac{M_\text H}{M_*}\right)^{1/3}
   $$
-  In order of magnitude, $r_T$ is the same as the Roche radius: the latter is however only applicable to a star in a circular orbit with synchronized spin.
+  In order of magnitude, $r_\text T$ is the same as the Roche radius: the latter is however only applicable to a star in a circular orbit with synchronized spin.

-  When a star reaches the tidal radius of a BH, chances are that it could either lose its outer layers or suffers from complete disruption.
+  When a star reaches the tidal radius of a BH, it could either lose its outer layers or suffers from complete disruption.
 Even if a solar-type star loses no material during each pericentric passage, it could get so distorted that the subsequent internal dissipation might exceed its incoming kinetic energy.
 Thus the star is captured by the BH.

 - The destruction of a star